Weatherbury Farm’s Story

 Weatherbury’s chickens free range on the farm and eat certified organic grains raised on the farm.
 Certified organic eggs are available for sale to consumers on the farm.

-Since 2009, certified organic grains (soft & hard wheat, oats, spelt, open-pollinated corn, emmer and einkorn) have also been grown on the farm.
+Since 2009, certified organic grains have also been grown on the farm.
 (We have farmed without herbicides, pesticides, and chemical fertilizers since 1988.)
 We sold our grains to a regional flour mill, a micro-distillery, a micro-brewery and to other farmers.
 Then, in April 2014, we began milling flour for sale directly to consumers.

 With our flour milling operation, we are doing something that is truly unique.
 In the news today, you hear about food miles and how the average meal travels 1500 miles to the plate passing many processing plants on the way.
 This uncertainty of where your food has been and what has been done to it along the way creates the demand that our products fill.
 From putting the seed into the soil to putting the flour into the bag all of the operations of planting, harvesting, grain cleaning and milling happen on our farm.
 Weatherbury Farm is the only small farm producing estate flours, akin to an estate wine.
 The consumer can rest assured because our products are organically grown and processed.
 The organic certification means we have a rigorous annual inspection which verifies that our inputs, farming methods and processing are compliant with the USDA National Organic Program.

 Selling direct to consumers allows us to cultivate relationships with the people whom our food nourishes.
 Currently all of our products are for pickup on the farm so people have the opportunity to learn where their food comes from.
-Weatherbury’s milled products are also available to the greater Pittsburgh region through Penn’s Corner Farmstand and are also be available for sale on the farm, on scheduled pickup days.
+Weatherbury’s milled products are available for sale on the farm, on scheduled pickup days.
+Weatherbury Farm’s milled products are also available by mail order.

 A local friend who runs a CNC machine recently brought his employee over to show him our forge and machine shop.
 While they were here, we showed them some of our other projects that will be coming to fruition.
 As they were leaving, our friend told us that his employee said to him “this is the way real Americans are supposed to be”.